 I love all types of meringues, but these Caramel Cashew Meringue Cookies really knocked it out of the park.
 Along with having the ethereally light, crispy, chewy, texture you expect from a good meringue, they have an amazing flavor combo of buttery cashews and vanilla caramel.

-The cashews are in the cookie and the caramel is melted and drizzled over the solidified cookies.
+The cashews are in the cookiea and the caramel is melted and drizzled over the cookies.
 They look really pretty and freeze quite nicely, and my only regret is that it took me so long to try this recipe!
-The original version is on allrecipes.com, but I found another version credited to Better Homes and Gardens that used the caramel.
-The BHG version only called for 4 eggs, but I went with the 5 egg version and was glad I did.
+The original version is on allrecipes.com, but I found another version credited to Better Homes and Gardens that uses fewer eggs (4 instead of 5) and calls for caramel.
+My version is a combination of the two.

 Tip: Makes sure your cream of tartar is super fresh.
 After a few weeks in the pantry it may start to absorb other smells or just develop a weird off smell that can ruin the flavor of the cookie.